 Demonstrate sensation on patient’s sternum first, to ensure they understand what it should feel like.

-1. Ask patient to clench their teeth whilst you feel the bulk of masseter and temporalis bilaterally.
+1. Ask the patient to clench their teeth whilst you feel the bulk of masseter and temporalis bilaterally.

-2. Ask patient to open their mouth whilst you apply resistance under the jaw – note any deviation (jaw will deviate to side of lesion).
+2. Ask the patient to open their mouth whilst you apply resistance under the jaw – note any deviation (jaw will deviate to side of lesion).

 - Ask patient to open mouth loosely